 Internal walls

 Repair category 2

-Notes Some cracked wall plaster was noted and repairs may be required at the time of disturbance or redecoration.
+Notes Cracked and damaged wall plaster was noted and repairs will be required.

-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Isolated loose flooring was detected underfoot.
+Floors including sub-floors Repair category 1 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Some loose timber flooring was detected underfoot along with cracked and uneven concrete flooring, and future patch repair may be required.

 Internal joinery and kitchen fittings

 Repair category 2

-Notes Internal joinery is generally serviceable however some wear and tear items were noted and in general, fittings are of an older style and future maintenance or upgrading should be anticipated.
+Notes Internal joinery is generally serviceable however some wear and tear items were noted and in general fittings are of an older style, and future maintenance or upgrading should be anticipated.
 Low level internal glazing should be checked for safety glass.